Program Overview

 During this program, you will…

-- Work alongside the students at a local school l and earn up to 20 hours of service credit participating in projects both on-campus and in the community
+- Work alongside the students at a local school and experience an immersive cultural exchange while earning up to 20 hours of service credit by participating in projects both on-campus and in the community

-- Descend into the world famous Ngorongoro Crater and go on a game drive in this haven for wild animals, including Black Rhino, elephants, lions, and wildebeests
+- Descend into the world-famous Ngorongoro Crater for a game drive to spot Black Rhino, elephants, lions, and wildebeests

 - Spend time at a traditional Maasai boma to better understand this ancient culture